sradc/MakeAgents/README.md

 # MakeAgents

-MakeAgents is a micro framework for creating LLM-driven agents, (it currently supports OpenAI's GPT chat models).
+MakeAgents is a micro framework for creating LLM-driven agents.
+It currently supports OpenAI's GPT chat models.

-The MakeAgents paradigm is to define an agent's behaviour and capabilities through **action functions**, and an **action graph**.
+The MakeAgents paradigm is to define an agent's behaviour and capabilities entirely through **action functions**, and an **action graph**.

 TODO: put this in a "concepts" tutorial, with examples for each: